sdiehl/mdbook-include-rs/README.md

 ```
 ````

-The output will only contain the content inside the function body, not the function declaration itself.
+The output will show the function body with its declaration commented out, which:
+1. Maintains the focus on the function body
+2. Preserves the code structure to make it runnable in mdBook
+3. Shows the context of the function signature for reference

 ### Include a Function with Dependencies